Ayumi-495/Eco_location-scale_model/README.md

-This tutorial was created as a companion to the paper:
+This repository was created for the paper:

 Nakagawa et al. (2025) "**Location-scale models in ecology: heteroscedasticity in continuous, count and proportion data**"
 <insert the preprint link here>